schollz/tmi/README.md

 https://vimeo.com/503866942

-*tmi* is a norns library for composing and sequencing devices with text, ported to norns from [a version i previously wrote](https://github.com/schollz/miti). its basically a norns tracker, but unlike other norns trackers with wonderful visuals and features (e.g. [yggdrasil](https://llllllll.co/t/yggdrasil), [orca](https://llllllll.co/t/orca)), *tmi* has few features and basically no visual interface. however, the one feature that *tmi* does have is that **tmi can be used within any other norns script** and with a few lines of code you can sequence multiple external devices from your favorite norns script.
+*tmi* is a norns library for composing and sequencing devices with text, ported to norns from [a version i previously wrote](https://github.com/schollz/miti). its basically a norns tracker, but unlike other norns trackers with wonderful visuals and features (e.g. [yggdrasil](https://llllllll.co/t/yggdrasil), [orca](https://llllllll.co/t/orca)), *tmi* has few features and basically no visual interface. however, the one feature that *tmi* does have is that **tmi can be used within any other norns script** so with a few lines of code+text you can sequence multiple external devices from your favorite norns script.

-*tmi* music tracks are written in text files. when *tmi* is added to a script, these files can be loaded via the `PARAMETERS > TMI` screen in the parameters menu. once loaded, any changes to files are hot-loaded so you could do live-coding (if you have a computer handy).
+*tmi* music tracks are written in text files (more on that below). when *tmi* is added to a script, these files can be loaded via the `PARAMETERS > TMI` screen in the parameters menu. once loaded, any changes to files are hot-loaded so you could do live-coding (if you have a computer handy).

 this script finalizes a trilogy of norns scripts i've been writing that can be imported into other norns scripts. my goals was to take a existing sample-based script be able to *also*...